Car Squeaks

-Squeaking while driving or braking is a very common complaint.
-It not only affects your comfort during the ride, but in some cases it can also signal a more serious issue.
+Squeaking while driving or braking is a very common issue.
+It not only affects driving comfort, but in some cases can also indicate a more serious problem.

-Today, we’ll explain how to identify the source of the noise and how to eliminate it.
+Today, we’ll explain how to identify the source of the noise and eliminate it.

 Common Reasons Your Car Squeaks